Zamioculcas zamiifolia is the botanical name of the Zee Zee Plant or ZZ plant, one very popular foliage plant used in homes and offices worldwide.

 - Older leaves may naturally turn yellow

-- Leaves may turn yellow (may take months) from total plant neglect with no water or light
+- Leaves may turn yellow from total neglect – no water or light

 - Yellow leaves from sunburn

-The downside, we can always find a downside.
-The downside to ZZ – slow growing so slow production.
+On the downside, we can always find a downside.
+The downside to planting ZZ – the growth of ZZ plant is slow, so there is slow production.

-Ask at your favorite nursery or garden center about the ZZ – the Zamioculcas Zamiifolia.
+Ask at your favorite nursery or garden center about the ZZ – the Zamioculcas.
 You will not regret it.
 Share your ZZ plant experiences!